truc0/simple-noteapp/README.md

 > This app is still in development.

-This is a simple noteapp with basic CRUD function for notes.
+This is a simple noteapp with a basic CRUD function for notes.

-Users need to be authenticated before creating/editing/deleting their note.
+Users need to be authenticated before creating/editing/deleting their notes.

-It should be a good project for beginners of frontned development.
+It should be a good project for beginners of front-end development.

 ## Deploy

 ### Download the source code

-You can download the zip file of the source code by clicking the green button `Code` in this page or in the releases, and select `Download ZIP`.
+You can download the zip file of the source code by clicking the green button `Code` on this page or in the releases, and select `Download ZIP`.

-You can also clone this project using `git` by the following comand:
+You can also clone this project using `git` by the following command:

 ```bash
 git clone https://github.com/truc0/simple-noteapp.git